 One final thing- when cutting into the cake, make sure you have your camera ready, someone taking a video, and instruct the cutter(s) to make a large wedge, so it’s easy for everyone to see the candy on the inside.

 So there you have it!
 Phew, it feels good to get that off my chest.
 Now if you’ll excuse me, this baby wants some of the leftover cake that’s lingering in our fridge and I’m not about to deny her it.
 I love her too much.

 Printable tutorial below!

-Candy Filled Gender Reveal Cake Tutorial (and a BIG HUGE announcement!)
+Candy Filled Gender Reveal Cake Tutorial

 - Flatten one of the layers of cake on the top so it's even by using a large serrated knife.